 Director of Operations

-As Director of Operations, Caitlin dots the i’s and crosses the t’s throughout all areas of our work.
+As Director of Operations, Caitlin is responsible for developing the organization through strategic planning, human resources, communications, and financial management.
 Her passion for process is born from her work supporting and organizing local business owners to build a better, more compassionate economy.
 In her 15 years as a New York City resident, her career has flowed from the hallowed halls of city government to the mean streets of local economic development.
-As the Director of Planning and Community Development at Evergreen, a north Brooklyn industrial development non-profit, she built a network of food businesses focused on building the skills and relationships necessary to power a renaissance in NYC local food production.
+In 2005 she was part of a City-hall lead initiative to increase capital access in Bedford-Stuyvesant, Brooklyn, where she worked with community leaders and residents to develop a wide range of community based programming.
+More recently, as the Director of Planning and Community Development at Evergreen, a north Brooklyn industrial development non-profit, she built a network of food manufacturers focused on building the skills and relationships necessary to power a renaissance in NYC local food production.
 Caitlin holds a B.A. in Political Science and a M.S. in Urban Planning from Columbia University.

 Grace joined the Good Work Institute team in 2015 after working in the fashion industry as Production Manager for a small NYC based brand.
 Having dedicated much of her time to working with social enterprises in the U.S. and abroad, Grace sees value and great opportunity in the creation of a new approach to business education that cultivates an inclusive and compassionate economy that works for all.
 Grace graduated from the University of Colorado, Leeds School of Business in 2013.
 As Community Manager, she focuses on connecting and maintaining the greater community of fellows, program logistics, and communications.
 She loves working with fellows and finds joy in working toward more just and regenerative business strategies and implementation.
 Grace grew up moving from NYC to Tokyo to Basalt, Colorado and now lives in Newburgh, NY.